 ENTER THE AMBASSADOR

-When Dan-air obtained the Airspeed Ambassador they had taken a giant leap forward in terms of passenger comfort.
-The aircraft were fairly young, having flown with BEA for only a few years.
+When Dan-Air obtained the Airspeed Ambassador in 1959.
+The company had taken a giant leap forward in terms of passenger comfort.
+The Ambassador was fairly young, having flown with BEA for only a few years.
 British European had began replacing their Ambassadors (known at BEA as The Elizabethan Class) with the turboprop Vickers Viscount.
-BEA's Ambassadors had began operations with the airline in 1953.
-When the Ambassador joined Dan-Air it was configured to seat up to 55 passengers in moderate comfort.
+When the Ambassador joined Dan-Air it was configured to seat up to 55 passengers in comfort.

 The Ambassador was pressurised, meaning it could fly higher and faster, and therefor smoother than any aircraft Dan-Air had hitherto operated.
 More to the point it had hot ovens!
 This is slightly misleading though.
 What we consider to be an in flight meal today was very different to the fare of the late fifties and early sixties.